anynines/a9s-kubernetes-training/website/docs/docker/20-docker-basics.md

     docker container stop a1eecf6fa762

-And in case the container doesn't stop you can escalate from SIGTERM to a forcefull SIGKILL which should terminate the container process immediately:
+And in case the container doesn't stop you can escalate from SIGTERM to a forceful SIGKILL which should terminate the container process immediately:

     docker container kill dazzling_swanson